 The world of Internet of Things (IoT) continues to grow and evolve at a rapid pace, comfortably and efficiently complementing the cloud capabilities.
 Generally speaking, IoT is a network of physical objects that exchange data via the internet.

 Every advancement in the IoT market brings more businesses to benefit from the technology, which is getting increasingly sophisticated over time.
-Research shows that by 2021, there would be more than 10.7 billion IoT devices in use worldwide.
+Research shows that in 2022, there is more than 12.2 billion IoT devices in use worldwide.

 This number is expected to reach $25.44 billion by 2030.
 Is it not great?
 From home automation and agriculture to medicine and supply chain, the benefits of IoT cannot be ignored.
 The technology has the potential to help different businesses with versatile requirements.